shahkashani/stills/README.md

 TWITTER_ACCESS_TOKEN_SECRET=Twitter access token secret for ditto
 ```

-In Dropbox, you'll need:
+## Posting or uploading?

+If you doing anything else than generating stills (i.e. posting or uploading), you're gonna need to do the following in Dropbox:

-1. A folder where the stills live, e.g. /stills
+1. A folder where the stills live, e.g. `/stills` (specify the name in the `DROPBOX_FOLDER` field in `.env`)
-2. An empty JSON file called `<name>.json`, e.g. /stills.json, where all the tweeted images will be registered into by the `tweet` command.
-The folder and the JSON file need to live at the same level
+2. An empty JSON file called `<name>.json`, e.g. `/stills.json`, where all the posted images will be registered.
+It'll live at the same level as the folder.
+Start by just uploading a file with the contents `[]`.

 ## Commands

-Below is a list of commands (you'll need `./node_modules/.bin` in your path).
+Below is a list of commands.
+You'll need `./node_modules/.bin` in your path, or just prepend that to every command.

 ### Generating stills?
 Here's what you need.